• External link opens in new tab or window715-466-4525

 Thank you for visiting the online home of The Town Of Chicog.
 We hope you’ll enjoy our fishing, hunting, and four-wheeling programs.
 Let us know if you need more information about our schedules and participation methods.
 Call us for details.

-Chairman – Pat Wilcox
+Chairman – Scott Pahos

 Email: townofchicog@gmail.com